Essential Dimension of Central Simple Algebras when the Characteristic is Bad

 The Brauer group $\Br(F)$ of $F$ is a torsion group, i.e., for every central simple algebra $A$ over $F$ there exists a positive integer $e$ such that $\underbrace{A \otimes \dots \otimes A}_{e \ \text{times}}$ is isomorphic to a matrix algebra over $F$.
 The minimal such $e$ is called the ``exponent" (or ``period" or ``order") of $A$, denoted $\exp(A)$.
 It is known that $\exp(A) | \operatorname{ind}(A)$, and that $\operatorname{ind}(A) | \exp(A)^q$ for some positive integer $q$.
 The minimal $q$ for which $\operatorname{ind}(A) | \exp(A)^q$ for all $A \in \Br(F)$ is called ``the Brauer dimension of $F$".

 One important aspect of central simple algebras is that if the degree $d$ of $A$ is $m\cdot n$ with $\gcd(m,n)=1$, then $A \cong B \otimes C$ where $B$ and $C$ are central simple $F$-algebras with $\deg B=m$ and $\deg C=n$.
-This motivates the study of the different $p^m$-torsions of $\Br(F)$ for different prime integers $p$ and positive integers $m$.
+This motivates the study of the $p^m$-torsion subgroups of $\Br(F)$ for different prime integers $p$ and positive integers $m$.
 These subgroups are denoted ${}_{p^m}\Br(F)$.
-The case where $p$ is also the characteristic of the field $F$ is unique in many respects, and this survey is dedicated to this specific case.
+Though this notion is independent of the characteristic, we focus on the case where $p$ is also the characteristic of the field $F$ as this survey is dedicated to the so-called bad characteristic case, which is unique in many respects.
 Algebras whose Brauer class is in ${}_{p^m}\Br(F)$ with $\mychar(F)=p$ are called ``$p$-algebras''.
-The structure of $p$-algebras was developed by Albert in the 1930's, culminating with the result that every $p$-algebra is `cyclically representable', that is, equivalent in $\Br(F)$ to a cyclic algebra (\cite[Chapter VII, Theorem 31]{Albert:1968}).
+The structure of $p$-algebras was developed by Albert in the 1930s, culminating with the result that every $p$-algebra is `cyclically representable', that is, equivalent in $\Br(F)$ to a cyclic algebra (\cite[Chapter VII, Theorem 31]{Albert:1968}).

-There is a vast literature on central simple algebras, but the best references for the general theory are Gille and Szamuely's book \cite{GilleSzamuely:2017}, Berhuy and Oggier's book \cite{BerhuyOggier:2013}, Rowen's book \cite[Ch.
+There is a vast literature on central simple algebras, several references for the general theory include Gille and Szamuely's book \cite{GilleSzamuely:2017}, Berhuy and Oggier's book \cite{BerhuyOggier:2013}, Rowen's book \cite[Ch.
 24]{Rowen:2008} and to some extent Albert's book \cite{Albert:1968}, although the last is an old reference and much of the terminology has changed since its publication.